 The Connectivity Scorecard is the first index to examine quality and quantity of ICT usage and infrastructure and to link it to a country’s social and economic prosperity.

-25 ‘Resource and Efficiency Driven’ and 25 ‘Innovation Driven’ economies are studied (as defined by the World Economic Forum (WEF))* in this first phase.
+26 ‘Resource and Efficiency Driven’ and 26 ‘Innovation Driven’ economies are studied (as defined by the World Economic Forum (WEF))*.

-The first step taken is to divide the economy into 3 ‘pillars’, business, consumer and government and assign weights to these pillars.
+The first step taken is to divide the economy into 3 ‘pillars’, business, consumer and public sector and assign weights to these pillars.
 The greatest weighting is given to the business ‘pillar’ since it is a key contributor to productivity growth.

 For each component of the scorecard countries are benchmarked against the best-in-class in their tier.
 Low scores reflect gaps in a country’s infrastructure, usage or both. (see table 1 below)